If your company was not incorporated in Utah, but you wish to do business there, you need to register as a foreign entity with the state.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-The Utah Division of Corporations and Commercial Code requires different forms and fees depending on what type of entity you are operating.
+To acquire your Utah Certificate of Authority, the Utah Division of Corporations and Commercial Code requires different forms and fees depending on what type of entity you are operating.

-Requirements for LLCs:
+Foreign Qualification Requirements for LLCs:

-Requirements for Corporations:
+Foreign Qualification Requirements for Corporations:

 You must also appoint and list a Utah Registered Agent.
 The Registered Agent must be maintained at all times.
 Harvard Business Services can provide this service at a cost of just $99/year.